mehulagg/gitlab/doc/user/project/code_owners.md

 own certain files or paths in a repository.
 In larger organizations or popular open source projects, Code Owners can help you understand who to contact if you have a question about a specific portion of the codebase.

-Code Owners can also be used in the merge request approval process which can streamline the process of finding the most relevant reviewers and approvers for a given change.
+Code Owners can also streamline the merge request approval process, identifying the most relevant reviewers and approvers for a given change.

 ## How to set up Code Owners